rikdz/rikdz.github.io/_pages/about.md

   - /about.html
 ---

-My research focuses on new methods for reasoning from data, automatic question answering, human-computer collaboration, and improving evaluation of AI systems.
+My research focuses on new methods for reasoning from data, human-computer collaboration, and improving evaluation of AI systems.
-Previously, I worked on those same things plus language grounding and pragmatic meaning representation.
+Previously, I worked on those same things plus question answering, language grounding, and pragmatic meaning representation.